Research Integrity and Ethics Training

-To help support you in conducting research to the highest standards of integrity we have developed an online resource in Minerva that aims to introduce you to the standards required, the procedures that need to be followed and the ethical concerns that need to be considered when undertaking your research here at the University of Leeds.
+To help support you in conducting research to the highest standards of integrity we have developed online resources in Minerva that will introduce you to the standards required, the procedures that need to be followed and the ethical considerations when undertaking your research at the University of Leeds.

 - Research Integrity involves planning, conducting and disseminating your research in accordance with the Concordat to Support Research Integrity, which sets out five fundamental commitments to support good research practice.
 This resource gives you practical guidance to apply these principles and signposts to further resources to develop your practice.

 - Research Ethics covers key ethical principles, your responsibilities as a researcher and helps you consider the ethical implications of your research.
 The resource also highlights relevant University policy and guidance, including the ethical review process and how to write a good ethics application.

 For more information about research integrity and ethics at the University of Leeds, please visit the Research and Innovation services website.

 Training in research integrity and research ethics is highly recommended for all staff, PGRs and students involved in, or supporting, research at Leeds.
 The resources are self-paced and have been designed for you to revisit as and when you need to.
 Click the link to enrol via the training catalogue, and once signed up, we will give you access to the course via Minerva.

 The University of Leeds is a subscriber to the UK Research Integrity Office (UKRIO), a registered charity that provides independent and expert support on good research practice.
 UKRIO supports the research community through a range of resources, events and an expert advisory service for all matters relating to research integrity and good research practice.